CartoDB/carto-vl-training/training-v2/02-using-sources.md

 ## Using data in your visualization with Sources

+Sources are the basis for your map.
+They provide the data that you will vizualize.
+In this section we'll demonstrate a few different ways to use them.
+For more information check our [Add Data Sources guide](https://carto.com/developers/carto-vl/guides/add-data-sources/).

 1. Let's start with the map we made in the Getting Started section.
 Open it in your code editor.